-- Try conserving power using any of the suggestions listed in "To get the most from your batteries" on page 50. - If you are running an application that has an automatic save feature (such as Microsoft Word), disable this feature or increase the specified save time to reduce hard disk access.
+- Try conserving power using any of the suggestions listed in "To get the most from your batteries" on page 50. - If you are running an application that has an automatic save feature (such as Microsoft Word), disable this feature or increase the specified save time to reduce hard disk access. - If the operating time has gradually become shorter and the battery is more than a year or two old, you may need to replace the battery. - Heavy modem use or PC card use can affect battery operating time.

-- If the operating time has gradually become shorter and the battery is more than a year or two old, you may need to replace the battery. - Heavy modem use or PC card use can affect battery operating time. - Use the BIOS configuration utility to make sure I/O Performance is set to Max Battery Life-see "To run the BIOS configuration utility" on page 98. - The battery gauge may need to be calibrated.
+• The battery gauge may need to be calibrated.
 Restart the notebook, press F6 when the HP logo appears, and follow the instructions that appear onscreen.
 This process calibrates the battery, and requires four to five hours to complete.
 You cannot use the notebook during this time.